alimate/alimate.github.io/_posts/2020-2-23-time-travel-jvm.md

 {% highlight java %}
 Date now = new Date();
 {% endhighlight %}
-Transltes to the following bytecode:
+Translates to the following bytecode
 {% highlight shell %}
 0: new           #2  // class me/alidg/Date
 3: dup